NBISweden/workshop-reproducible-research/pages/quarto/quarto-3-code-chunks.md

 ```
 ````

-* Add the chunk option above to your document.
+* Add the chunk option above to your document and render the document again.
-* If you added the inline python code (the line starting with "The current date is", remove that line as well).

-Now render the document again.

 Notice how we no longer see the code itself, just the output?
 This is because the `echo` option specifies just that: whether we see the code or not.
 There are